 The Royal Britannia

 Starting out on the majestic tour, hitting up the Royal Yacht Britannia.
 Without spoiling too much, it was The Queen’s royal residence by the sea.
 The Queen and the Royal Family used the vessel for over 40 years sailing around the world.
 There’s candid never seen before photos of the royal family on the boat.
 The Britannia fudge shop is worth a visit made on board by Pauline.
-Once you finish the tour head on down to the stunning Royal Deck Tearoom.
+Once you finish the tour head on down to the stunning Royal Deck Tearoom for some afternoon tea.

 After touring the city, dinner was at Maki & Ramen before heading back to the guest house.
 Edinburgh Central Rooms is minutes away from Princes Street and high street a fantastic location and great value for money.
 Comfortable clean beds, the only negative is the shared bathrooms and there’s only two for the whole building.